 Qusair Amra, one of the most preserved castles, is a UNESCO World Heritage Site.
 Its interior walls and ceilings are covered with lively frescoes, and two of the rooms are paved with colourful mosaics.
 Qasr Mushatta, Qasr al – Kharrana, Qasr at – tuba and Qasr al – Hallabat have been restored and are all in excellent condition.
 The black basalt fort at Azraq, in continuous use since Roman times, was the headquarters of Lawrence of Arabia during the Arab Revolt.

-Build around the eight century AD, Qasr al Kharrana is one of the first constructions from the Islamic era.
+Build around the eighth century AD, Qasr al Kharrana is one of the first constructions from the Islamic era.
 Although it is listed as a “desert castles”, Qasr al-Kharanah does not have the structure of a fortress.
-Seemingly, it could have been a caravansary or a place of refreshment for the merchants traveling in the area.
-Some experts also believe that it was the place where the lords of Damascus met with the Bedouins of the neighboring areas.
+Seemingly, it could have been a caravansary or a place of refreshment for the merchants travelling in the area.
+Some experts also believe that it was the place where the lords of Damascus met with the Bedouins of the neighbouring areas.

 Initially designed by the Roman emperor Caracalla as a fortress to defend the Roman territories from the attacks of the Bedouin tribes, it became, in the Byzantine era, a monastery.
 Under the rein of Omayyade calif Walid II it was renovated and turned into a countryside estate.
 Walid II added arches, niches and a portico supported by columns as well as elaborate pavement decorated with mosaics that are still visible today.